Cuba remembers Fidel Castro on his physical disappearance anniversary

-On the fourth anniversary of the Comandante en jefe’s physical disappearance, November 25, his work, example, and words are as alive as ever, “We have shown that human beings can and must be better.
+On the fifth anniversary of the Comandante en Jefe’s physical disappearance, November 25, his work, example, and words are as alive as ever, “We have shown that human beings can and must be better.
 We demonstrate the value of conscience and ethics.
 We offer lives.”

 This last year we have seen you riding, as an invincible warrior, into combat against an epidemic, the consequences of which you anticipated, with your vision of future, when you filled the island with doctors and research centers to confront – with science – the many diseases that would appear over time.